cruizer/dup-composer/docs/md/keyring.md

 Remember: You have to have the *DBUS session* and *gnome-keyring-daemon* running, before starting your backup or restore.
 Start it again before running *Dup-composer* again.

-## Running GNOME Keyring detached from the user login session
+### Running GNOME Keyring detached from the user login session

 If you want to run scheduled backups with *Dup-composer*, which should also run if the user is not logged in, the methods detailed above won't work.
-There are some further, more elaborate steps needed to create a GNOME Keyring instance, that is:
+There are some further, more elaborate steps needed to create a GNOME Keyring instance, that:

-- Available even if there is no user logged in.
+- Is available even if there is no user logged in.
-- It remains unlocked all the time.
+- Remains unlocked all the time.

-### Installing GNOME Keyring

-As for the interactive use on a Linux headless server, GNOME Keyring [has to be installed](#using-dup-composer-with-gnome-keyring-on-a-headless-linux-server) first.

 ### Add the user that will own the keyring

 In case you don't want to store the backup secrets in the keyring of the *root* user for organization purposes, or for other reasons, you can also use the keyring of another user.
-Probably the best way is to create a user dedicated to owning your backup keyring exclusively:
+Probably the best way is to create a user, that is dedicated to own your backup keyring exclusively:

 ```
-# adduser backupkr
+# adduser backupkeyringuser
 ```

 ### Enable user linger